aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 file](https://github.com/aavotins/HiQBioDiv_EGVs/blob/main/Data/Geodata/2024/GarbageWasteLandfills/Atkritumi.xlsx),
 read sheet "Poligoni";

-2. Create an `sf` object (epsg:3059);
+2. Create an `sf` object (EPSG:3059);

 3. Rasterize and cover so that cells of interest are 1 and others are 0;

-4. create an EGV using `egvtools::distance2egv()`.
+4. Create an EGV using the workflow `egvtools::distance2egv()`.
 Expect warning regarding nothing to do with aggregation.
 This occurs because `egvtools::distance2egv()` already operate at EGV template not the input template resolution.
-Processed using `egvtools::distance2egv()`.
 To prevent potential data loss at edge cells, inverse distance weighted (power = 2) gap filling is implemented.
   Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.